Resources

 - echo "replica=$SFLOW_REPLICA_INDEX CUDA_VISIBLE_DEVICES=$CUDA_VISIBLE_DEVICES"

-Nodes: pin tasks to the same node
+Nodes: pin tasks to specific nodes

-This is useful for “server + client” style workflows where 127.0.0.1 must work.
+Useful for "server + client" style workflows where 127.0.0.1 must work:

 workflow: